Merge multiple files by bytes on Windows

 in which:

-does not expand globs, every part much be typed as arguments explicitly (even if it expands, that won’t be of much use anyway due to the+
++as seperator between their arguments, as+itself is an argument cmddoes not expand globs, every part much be typed as arguments explicitly (even if it expands, that won’t be of much use anyway due to the+argument needed in between)

 Note that above command could also be written as: